zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 ### Comparison: AOT vs ExecutionEngine

-Let's make the comparison concrete:
+Let's make the comparison concrete.

-**ExecutionEngine (JIT)**:
-- Workflow: IR → ExecutionEngine.create() → function pointer
-- Time: 10-100ms compilation on first call
-- Memory: 50-200 MB for compiler infrastructure
-- Output: Code in process memory (ephemeral)
-- Deployment: Ship source code or IR + compiler
-- Platforms: Only where JIT is allowed

-**AOT (object files)**:
-- Workflow: IR → translate to LLVM → optimize → emit .o → link → .so
-- Time: 0ms at runtime (all compilation upfront)
-- Memory: Only the compiled code (kilobytes)
-- Output: Relocatable object file (.o) or library (.so)
-- Deployment: Ship compiled binaries (no compiler needed)
-- Platforms: Any platform (including iOS, embedded, secure environments)
+**ExecutionEngine (JIT)** follows a simple workflow: pass IR to ExecutionEngine.create() and get back a function pointer.
+The compilation time is 10-100ms on the first call.
+Memory overhead is substantial at 50-200 MB for the compiler infrastructure.
+The output is code in process memory that's ephemeral—it disappears when the process exits.
+Deployment requires shipping either source code or IR along with the compiler.
+Platform support is limited to environments where JIT compilation is allowed, excluding iOS, many embedded systems, and secure environments.

+**AOT (object files)** has a more complex build-time workflow: translate IR to LLVM, optimize, emit object files (.o), link into libraries (.so), but then runtime is trivial.
+Compilation time at runtime is 0ms since all compilation happened upfront.
+Memory overhead is minimal—only the compiled code itself, typically measured in kilobytes.
+The output is a relocatable object file (.o) or shared library (.so) that persists on disk.
+Deployment ships only the compiled binaries with no compiler needed.
+Platform support is universal, including iOS, embedded systems, and secure environments that prohibit runtime code generation.

 For production, AOT wins decisively.
 For experimentation and rapid development, ExecutionEngine is more convenient.